Amenhotep I: Building projects

 Amenhotep began or continued a number of building projects at temple sites in Upper Egypt but most of the structures he built were later dismantled or obliterated by his successors.
 From written sources it is known that he commissioned the architect Ineni to expand the Temple of Karnak.
 Ineni's tomb biography indicates that he created a 20-cubit gate of limestone on the south side of Karnak.
 He constructed a sacred barque chapel of Amun out of alabaster and a copy of the White Chapel of Senusret III.
 Sculpted material from these structures has been recovered from the fill of Amenhotep III's third pylon allowing some of these structures to be rebuilt at Karnak.
 Amenhotep also built structures at Karnak for his Sed festival, a festival by which a pharaoh's strength and vigour was renewed after reigning 30 years, but it seems likely that he died before he could use them.
 A temple was constructed in Nubia at Saï, and he built temple structures in Upper Egypt at Elephantine, Kom Ombo, Abydos, and the Temple of Nekhbet.
 As far as is known Amenhotep did not build anything of significance in Lower Egypt, like his father.

 Mortuary complex

 Amenhotep I was the first king of Egypt to separate his mortuary temple from his tomb, probably in an attempt to keep his tomb safe from robbers.
 This temple was sited at the north end of Deir el-Bahri.
 Deir el-Bahri appears to have had some sort of funerary significance for Amenhotep, since Theban Tomb 358, the tomb of his queen Ahmose-Meritamon, was also found nearby.
-Amenhotep's mortuary temple was largely demolished to make way for the lower terrace of the mortuary temple constructed approximately 50 years later by Queen Hatshepsut, and only a few bricks inscribed with Amenhotep's name remain.
-The royal statues inside of the temple were moved to the nearby funerary temple of Mentuhotep II.
+Amenhotep's mortuary temple was largely demolished to make way for the lower terrace of the mortuary temple constructed approximately 50 years later by Queen Hatshepsut, and only a few bricks inscribed with Amenhotep's name remain, the rest having been reused.
+The royal statues inside of the temple were moved to the nearby mortuary temple of Mentuhotep II.